soulcure/chat_developer/README.md

-# flutter_app
+# cc_flutter_app

-A new Flutter chat application.
+A new Flutter project with CoffeeChat

 ## Getting Started